xxjkdtx/csZBar/README.md

 # This Fork Changed Android Part
-Add function to open a existing picture from album and scan it;
+- Add function to open a existing picture from album and scan it;
-Add back button and changed UI;
+- Add back button and changed UI;
-Changed success callback return param.
+- Changed success callback return param.
 Now it's a Object,include value and format;
-Add format limit,Now can only scan the bar type that your choose;
+- Add format limit,Now can only scan the bar type that your choose;
-(API changed)
+- (API changed)
-How to use?
+- How to use?
-Install cordova-plugin-cszbar first;
+- 1.Install cordova-plugin-cszbar first;
-Clone this fork and replace this plugin (Android Part Only);
+- 2.Clone this fork and replace this plugin (Android Part Only);

 # ZBar Barcode Scanner Plugin